-- Testimonials: Include an image of the customer if possible (get permission first!).
+- Testimonials: Include an image of the customer if possible (get consent first!).

-- Dynamic Social Proof: Yieldify has a tool that shows you how many people viewed a page or product in a given time frame.
-The same is used in travel industry when you see “300 people viewed this property today.”
+- Dynamic social proof: Yieldify has a tool that shows you how many people viewed a page or product in a given time frame.
+The same is used in the travel industry when you see “300 people viewed this property today.”
 The same buyer psychology works for products in eCommerce.

 If your website is not responsive (doesn’t adapt to the user’s screen size), this could be the number one reason for your low conversion rates.
 As desktop browsing continues to give way to mobile, your website needs to be optimized for mobile devices of all sizes.